roboticslab-uc3m/installation-guides/install-openni-nite.md

 ## Install NiTE2.2 (Ubuntu)

+For detecting skeletons, not mandatory for YARP since long ago.

 ```bash
 cd  # go home
 mkdir -p src; cd src  # create $HOME/src if it doesn't exist; then, enter it